jonnor/machinehearing/pycode2019/presentation.md

 ## Transfer Learning from images

-Transfer Learning from image data works
+Transfer Learning from image data works!

 => Can use models pretrained on ImageNet

 Caveats:

-- If RGB input, should to fill all 3 channels
+- If RGB input, should fill all 3 channels
-- Multi-scale,
-- Usually need to fine tune.
+- Usually need to fine tune the model.
 Some or all layers

 ::: notes

-Problem: Images are usually 3 channels (RGB), spectrogram only has 1 channel
+`TODO: image explaining Transfer Learning`

 `TODO: code example using Keras Applications MobileNet ?`